Baggage

 Reliability is probably not the first thing that comes to mind when

-you think of bike baggage, but if you can't open or close your bag
+you think of bike baggage, but if you can't open or close your bag or

-or get it on or off your bike, it quickly defeats the purpose of having
+get it on or off your bike, it quickly defeats the purpose of having

 it in the first place.
 With that in mind, try to avoid zippers where

 possible.
-When used frequently, especially in the presence of dust
+When used frequently, especially in the presence of dust and

 Handlebar Bags

-cards, money, maps and cameras easy to hand.
-Also, as anyone who has
+items, like brevet cards, money, maps and cameras easy to hand.
+If lightly

-Millions of French riders can't be too far wrong though !
+can't be too far wrong though !

 Getting specific, the waterproof Ortlieb